 Step 1: Know Your Target Audience

 First of all, you need to understand your target audience.
 App users may vary, depending on the type of dating solution and its business goals.
-Users can be of different ages, have their unique objectives and specific preferences.
+Users can be of different ages and have their unique objectives and specific preferences.
 Know your audience and ensure you’re heading in the right direction to meet their requirements.

 Step 2: Analyze Market Competition

 Every business initiative related to the launch of a new product requires market research.
 The world has already seen a plethora of dating apps.
-Some of them are extremely successful in general; some found a particular niche to thrive, others deliver value by implementing exclusive features.
+Some of them are extremely successful in general; some found a particular niche to thrive, and others deliver value by implementing exclusive features.
 Take time to analyze your competitors and explore the ways to take advantage.

 At the moment, the US dating app market share looks like this: